is the Science

 instruments.
 The term may also refer to any data collected during the

-scientific activity.
+.
 Observations can be qualitative, that is, only the

 absence or presence of a property is noted, or quantitative if a numerical